Water Heater Safety Guidelines You Must Know

 How Does Regular Maintenance Reduce Carbon Monoxide Risks?

 Annual maintenance that includes combustion analysis, burner cleaning, vent inspection, and appliance adjustment minimizes incomplete combustion and the resulting CO production.
-Technicians check ignition timing, flame quality, and exhaust consistency; correcting these issues reduces CO generation and improves efficiency.
-Consistent maintenance also identifies cracked heat exchangers or damaged vent components early, preventing dangerous leaks into living spaces and ensuring long-term safe performance of gas water heaters.
+Technicians check ignition timing, flame quality, and exhaust consistency, correcting these issues reduces CO generation and improves efficiency.
+Consistent maintenance also identifies cracked heat exchangers or damaged vent components early, preventing dangerous leaks into living spaces and ensuring long-term safe operation of gas water heaters.

 Water Heater Maintenance: Preventing Failures and Hazards